keithclark/ZzFXM/README.md

 ```

 Channel data is a single array containing the instrument, panning and note data the current pattern.
 The first slot indicates which instrument to use for playing notes.
 Slot 2 contains the channel panning value and slots 3 onwards hold the note.
+If the array slot for an instrument, panning or note value is left empty it will coalesced to `0`.

 ## `<channel-instrument>` structure